liijunwei/practice/refactoring/ch07-moving-features-between-objects/05-hide-delegate.md

+TDOO don't understand

-A client is calling a delegate class of an object.(don't understand)
+A client is calling a delegate class of an object.

 *Create methods on the server to hide the delegate.*